-3. Dynamic Model of Multi-hazard Mitigation CoBenefits (DYNAMMCIs) Framework
+Dynamic Model of Multi-hazard Mitigation CoBenefits (DYNAMMCIs) Framework2

 To capture the above three channels through which DRR investment leads to multiple benefits, we have selected a class of macroeconomic model, known as the Real Business Cycle (RBC) model, as the basis of the DYNAMMICs framework.
 While a review of economic models quantifying the impact of disasters and DRR investment is beyond the scope of the current contributing paper, Appendix 2 lists a table of common economic modeling approaches with strengths and weaknesses.
 The RBC model is built on the microeconomic foundations of rational representative agent behavior, capable of simulating changes in their investment, savings, consumption and other variables due to external shocks.
 The RBC model is typically used to simulate business cycle fluctuations due to factors such as technological shocks.
 The family of RBC models originates from the work of Kydland and Prescott (1977) who argued that models of economic growth need to incorporate time inconsistency of policy.
-Their ideas address a part of the Lucas critique stating that it is not trivial and feasible to draw inference from highly aggregated past observations of macroeconomic developments to future developments for the reasons stated above (Tabellini, 2015).
-Hence, the dynamic and microeconomically founded type of model from the RBC model we use is well suited to address these aspects.
-As we explain in this section DYNAMMICs, a model from this family, is based on aggregating the decisions of individuals in an economy.
-We have adopted this model to simulate how disaster shocks as well as a prevalent level of disaster risk (and the effects of DRR investment) impact a country's growth trajectory.
+Their ideas address a part of the Lucas critique stating that it is not trivial nor feasible to draw inferences from highly aggregated past observations of macroeconomic developments into the future (Tabellini, 2015).
+The dynamic and microeconomically founded models such as the RBC model we use in our analysis is well suited to address these shortcomings.
+We adopt the RBC model to simulate how disaster shocks as well as a prevalent level of disaster risk (and the effects of DRR investment) impact a country's growth trajectory.3